How to bet on NASCAR

-NASCAR betting is one of the faster growing sports bets offered today.
+NASCAR betting is one of the fastest growing sports bets offered today.
 NASCAR racing itself has become a largely followed spectator sport, and single races even draw in up to 200,000 people at times (such as the NASCAR Nextel Cup).
 There are a few very profitable ways to bet on NASCAR races, and also a few options that can be tougher bets, but pay out very well still.
-This is where Americas NASCAR Betting comes in.
+This is where America’s Bookie’s NASCAR Betting section comes in.
 We cover the different betting options for NASCAR races, and also give you examples of the types of bets that you could be looking at if you are interested in betting on a NASCAR race.
 Let’s take a more in-depth look at the different types of NASCAR betting options available to you currently

 Outright NASCAR Betting

 Outright NASCAR betting works similar golf outright betting, as your job is pick which driver you think can beat out the rest of the field.
 Of course this bet can be quite tough though, as there can be the upwards of 40 drivers in each race.
 The odds on this type of bet will pay out much better than most bets, mainly due to the fact that there are so many different drivers who could win the race.
 The best way to make a profitable outright bet on a NASCAR race is to pick more than one driver to win, as the odds can be very high on specific race.
 Let’s take a look at an example of an outright NASCAR bet.

 Odds to Win the Pure Michigan 400:

 Jeff Gordon: +800

 Jeff Burton: +5000

 As you can see these are just a few of the outright betting options on a specific race, and in a worst case scenario, if you were to bet $100 on Carl Edwards, you could taken in a $700 profit.
 This is where it is a good idea to bet on more than one driver to win a specific race.